Gomes’ single leads Nationals to walk-off win against Mets

 WASHINGTON (AP) — Yan Gomes hit a game-ending single in the ninth inning, Erick Fedde extended his scoreless streak to 20 innings and the Washington Nationals two-hit the first-place New York Mets in a 1-0 victory Friday night.

-Juan Soto opened the ninth with a walk and moved to third on Ryan Zimmerman’s single to right.
+Juan Soto opened the ninth with a walk on a close 3-2 pitch and moved to third on Ryan Zimmerman’s single to right.
 Gomes then singled to left to beat Edwin Díaz (1-2).

+“Díaz came in and I thought he got squeezed on that 3-2 pitch, right?”
+Mets manager Luis Rojas said.
+“Men on first, defensive alignment is changing.
+Positioning changing, single and first and third.
+Now you have a different scenario.”

 Brad Hand (4-2) pitched the ninth to close out Washington’s gem.
 The Nationals have won a season-high five straight.

+“Right now, we’re playing good baseball,” Gomes said.
+“So the vibe is awesome.”

 Fedde pitched seven dominant innings, allowing two hits and four walks while striking out six.
 His last out was Tomás Nido’s grounder to third, and the typically stoic Fedde yelled and flexed his arms on his way off the field.
+He later watched Gomes’ game-winner from the back.

+“I was in the training room screaming like a little kid,” Fedde said.

 The right-hander’s scoreless streak is the longest on the team this season, one inning more than ace Max Scherzer’s earlier run.
 Fedde began the run May 11, and it spans nearly a month-long stint on the COVID-19 injured list that ended last Saturday.